+- : Meet with the victim's parents or carers, with the victim, to discuss what's being put in place to safeguard them, and understand their wishes in terms of what support they may need and how the report will be progressed - : Meet with the alleged perpetrator's parents or carers to discuss support for them, and what's being put in place that will impact them, e.g. moving them out of classes with the victim, and the reason(s) behind any decision(s)

+10. Pupils with special educational needs, disabilities or health issues

+We recognise that pupils with SEND or certain health conditions can face additional safeguarding challenges.
+Children with disabilities are more likely to be abused than their peers.
+Additional barriers can exist when recognising abuse, exploitation and neglect in this group, including:

+: Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration

 - .
-Meet with the victim's parents or carers, with the victim, to discuss what's being put in place to safeguard them, and understand their wishes in terms of what support they may need and how the report will be progressed - Meet with the alleged perpetrator's parents or carers to discuss support for them, and what's being put in place that will impact them, e.g. moving them out of classes with the victim, and the reason(s) behind any decision(s)

-Pupils with special educational needs, disabilities or health issues

-We recognise that pupils with special educational needs (SEN) or disabilities or certain health conditions can face additional safeguarding challenges, and are 3 times more likely to be abused than their peers.
-Additional barriers can exist when recognising abuse and neglect in this group, including:

-- .
-Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - .
-Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils

-- The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - .
-Communication barriers and difficulties in managing or reporting these challenges
+Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - : The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - .
+Communication barriers and difficulties in managing or reporting these challenges - : Cognitive understanding- being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so.

-We offer extra pastoral support for these pupils including ELSA sessions.
+We offer extra pastoral support for these pupils including ELSA sessions, Advotalk and trained mental health first aiders.
 Any abuse involving pupils with SEND will require close liaison with the DSL (or deputy) and the SENCO.